Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Spin Relaxation in Monolayer M o S e

 However, care should be taken in comparing specific numbers to distinct experiments, as a specific dielectric environment has been chosen for the calculation.
-Also, the bright-dark splitting plays a critical role.
-To illustrate this, we have also performed numerical simulations for a MoS$_2$ monolayer for the same dielectric environment.
-The extracted spin relaxation times are displayed in Tab.~\ref{tab:spin_relaxation_rates} and are 5\,ns at 77\,K, which speed up to 25\,ps at 300\,K. Compared to a MoSe$_2$ monolayer, they are orders of magnitude slower, which is a direct consequence of the larger bright-dark splitting of 14\,meV \cite{robert2020measurement} compared to 1.45\,meV in MoSe$_2$ rendering the spin hybridization much less efficient.
+Also, the bright-dark splitting and van~der~Waals distance plays a critical role.
+To illustrate this, we have also performed numerical simulations for vanishing van~der~Waals distances and a MoS$_2$ monolayer for the same and distinct selected dielectric environments.
+The extracted spin relaxation times are displayed in Tab.~\ref{tab:spin_relaxation_rates} and show a dramatic decrease by decreasing van~der~Waals distance, which is expected, cf.~Fig.~\ref{fig:SXeLocalFieldContributions}.
+For a MoS$_2$ monolayer within the conditions in Fig.~\ref{fig:MoSe2onSiO2Dynamics}, the spin relaxation times are 14\,ns at 77\,K, which speed up to 0.58\,ns at 300\,K. Compared to a MoSe$_2$ monolayer, they are orders of magnitude slower, which is a direct consequence of the larger bright-dark splitting of 14\,meV \cite{robert2020measurement} compared to 1.45\,meV in MoSe$_2$ rendering the spin hybridization much less efficient.
 Other monolayer materials such as WSe$_2$ or WSe$_2$ behave similar, as their bright-dark splitting is even larger (40--55\,meV \cite{molas2019probing,mapara2022bright,molas2017brightening,zhou2017probing}).
 In these materials, other spin relaxation mechanisms such as spin-nonconserving scattering via chiral phonons \cite{lagarde2024efficient,chan2025exciton,zhang2022ab} are expected to dominate over a Rashba PSOI induced by spatial asymmetries of the dielectric environment.
+To clarify the role of chiral phonons \cite{lagarde2024efficient,chan2025exciton,zhang2022ab} compared Rashba PSOI in monolayer MoSe$_2$, future work may shed more light on this issue.
 However, in TMDC heterostructures such as MoSe$_2$/MoS$_2$ bilayers, intra-exciton fields due to charge-separated interlayer exciton densities can induce a significant many-body Rashba effect \cite{mittenzwey2025ultrafast}.
+Moreover, for a quantitative comparison in real-world experiments, double spin flips \cite{maialle1993exciton,yu2014valley,selig2019ultrafast}, which depend on the specific material \cite{selig2020suppression,dogadov2026diss}, have to be additionally considered in the analysis.
 Thus, the exact choice of the material and dielectric environment conditions determine, which spin relaxation mechanism is dominant.